CoLRev-Environment/colrev/docs/source/dev_docs/packages.rst

 * Link the documentation (`README.md`) in the pyproject.toml.
 * To integrate the package documentation into the official CoLRev documentation, run the ``colrev env --update_package_list`` command.
 This updates the `package_endpoints.json <https://github.com/CoLRev-Environment/colrev/blob/main/docs/source/package_endpoints.json>`_, and the `search_source_types.json.json <https://github.com/CoLRev-Environment/colrev/blob/main/colrev/docs/source/search_source_types.json.json>`_, which are used to generate the documentation pages.
+* See `tests/REAMDE.md <https://github.com/CoLRev-Environment/colrev/tree/main/docs>` for details on building the CoLRev docs.

 Publication
 ------------